List of Spider-Man: The Animated Series characters: Joseph "Robbie" Robertson

 Joseph "Randy" Robertson (voiced by Rodney Saulsberry) was J. Jonah Jameson's right-hand man and the person trying to have Jameson see that Spider-Man is not evil.
-And also like in the comics, he was a former friend of Lonny Lincoln, also known as Tombstone.
-Back when Robbie and Lonny were kids, they last see each other when they wanted to get some ice cream but unfortunately, it was closed.
-Then Lonny accidentally threw his basketball through a window and he insisted that Robbie would help him get to the cold junk food.
+Like in the comics, he was a former friend of Lonnie Lincoln, also known as Tombstone.
+Back when Robbie and Lonnie were kids, they last see each other when they wanted to get some ice cream but it was closed.
+Then Lonnie accidentally threw his basketball through a window and he insisted that Robbie would help him get to the cold junk food.
 Robbie boosted him up but he knew the police would come.
-So he quickly abandoned him while Lonny was arrested.
-Robbie felt guilty about leaving Lonny on that point on.
+He quickly abandoned him while Lonnie was arrested.
+Robbie felt guilty about leaving Lonnie on that point on.
 By the time Robbie got a job at a local newspaper years later, he would investigate about the Spalding Chemical Plant.
-He found Lonny, now a crook, there so Robbie can be put to jail so he can have his revenge for abandoning him at the grocery store.
-Robbie tried to catch him but Lonny unfortunately slipped and fell into a chemical pool where Robbie thought he died.
-To mend his mistakes back years ago since the grocery store, he decided to stay until he let the police hear his story and they let him go when the people at the newspaper company vouched for him.
+He found Lonnie, now a crook, there so Robbie can be put to jail so he can have his revenge for abandoning him at the grocery store.
+Robbie tried to catch him but Lonnie slipped and fell into a chemical pool where Robbie thought he died.
+To mend his mistakes back years ago at the grocery store, he decided to stay until he let the police hear his story and they let him go when the people at the newspaper company vouched for him.

 By the time he became Jameson's right-hand man, Robbie was horrified to figure out his son Randy is in a thug gang called the Posse.
-And worse, he found out that Lonny managed to survive falling into the chemical pool but turned into an ugly mutant known as Tombstone, who also led the Posse.
+He found out that Lonnie managed to survive falling into the chemical pool but turned into an ugly mutant known as Tombstone, who also led the Posse.
 In the end, Spider-Man and Robbie teamed up to put Tombstone in jail and also have Randy figure out the Posse was no place for him.